jsc329/ammonitorwiki/Chapter-16-The-Scores-Table.md

 `zcr()` function, and reflect zero-crossing rates.
 A zero-crossing rate is the average number that the sign of a time wave changes within a given time bin.
-Because the template associated with these features has 42 time bins, there are 42 zero-crossing rate values:
+Because the template associated with these features has 42 time bins, there are 42 zero-crossing rate values, though we only display 10 of them below:

 ``` r
 # Extract row 1, columns 1163:1172 from this features dataframe